 - A built form which supports the strategic objectives for the development and assists in creating a recognisable identity; - A demonstration of how the settlement edge will be managed; - Architectural design of a high quality and which ensures a sense of cohesion.
 New buildings should be inspired by the character of existing high quality architecture in the Borough.
-Regard should be given to the Borough's Residential Design Guide; - Vehicle parking as an integral part of the plan for the scheme should ensure limited impact on visual amenity and residential privacy.
-Larger surface level car parks should make provision for generous planting to aid visual containment; and - Public art should be integrated into the design of the development.
+Regard must be given to the Borough's Residential Design Guide; and - Vehicle parking as an integral part of the plan for the scheme should ensure limited impact on visual amenity and residential privacy.
+Larger surface level car parks should make provision for generous planting to aid visual containment.